-- □ Exceeds Standard (substantially exceeds requirement of standard) - V Meets Standard (substantial compliance; complies in all material ways with the standard for the
+- Exceeds Standard (substantially exceeds requirement of standard) - V Meets Standard (substantial compliance; complies in all material ways with the standard for the

 Auditor comments: The agency and facility has a coordinated response to an incident of sexual abuse among staff first responders, medical, and mental health practitioners, investigators, and facility leadership.
 The auditor reviewed the agency and facility policies and procedures (policy 324); observed agency and facility practices; reviewed data provided by the agency and facility staff; and interviewed residents and staff during an on-site visit and tour of the facility.
-The auditor recommended to the facility staff to table top the coordinated response and response protocol as a form of drill.
 Based on the above listed information, the agency and facility meets the standard.
-The auditor received secondary documentation to confirm compliance.
+The auditor received primary (policy) and secondary (practice) documentation to confirm compliance.